annabella457/annabella457/README.md

 # Hi, I’m Annabella Bokla
   - I’m interested in object-oriented programming, and game development
-  - I'm currently working on a javascript repository to make a falling sand mini-game
+  - I'm currently working on a javascript repository to make a falling sand mini-game!
-  - You can reach me @ my LinkedIn: www.linkedin.com/in/annabella-bokla-983383291/
+  - Looking to collaborate?
+You can reach me @ my LinkedIn: www.linkedin.com/in/annabella-bokla-983383291/

 # Specific Skills
-  Programming Languages: Java, C, C++, Python, LaTex
+  Programming Languages: Java, C, C++, Python

   IDEs: Clion, VSCode